sean-sampson-tuks/COS791-Assignment2/README.md

 #### Command to run project
 - open the u24101754-ass2.ipynb file
-- results should already be displayed in notebook
+- results should already be displayed in jupyter notebook
-    -
-- click the run all cells button to view results
+    - if results do not show simply click the "Run All" cells button to view results

 #### Folder Structure
 - u24101754_Ass2